sinergy/caraq-help-script/README.md

 ###`animeFXsResourcesCopyHelper.pl`
-Help rearrange the TGA files in the same folder which are named by the __serial number__ of TGA files.
+Help rearrange the TGA files into the same folder which are named by the _serial number_ of TGA files. for example:
-for example:

 - other_999_A.tga